RoverRobotics/rover_tools_ros1/README.md

 # rover_tools

 Rover Tools are a new set of tools to help users quickly and easily install the required software to run a Rover robot.
-Rover tools are targetted for provisioning Ubuntu.
+Rover tools are targeted for Ubuntu 20.04 LTS.

 # install